About our Group

 Retention of the area's existing character and the amenity of our residential beachside suburb on the Sunshine Coast is our number 1 priority.
 To achieve this we believe all future urban development must be in keeping with the character of the area and be environmentally and socially sustainable.
 We are prepared to be the Community's voice when it comes to dealing with developers, Council, State and Federal Government and their agencies.

 It is for this reason we have instigated legal action against the approval of a 7 story highrise, right on the beach front on the corner of Talinga St and Pacific Boulevard, Buddina.
+We now have a court date set for November 26 and 27 2020.
 We need your help to fund this action now.